Personal profile

 Biography

-Thomas is a Lecturer in Politics and International Relations and PhD Lead for the Department of Politics, History, and International Relations.
+Thomas is a Lecturer in Politics and International Relations and PhD Lead for Politics and International Relations.
 He joined Aston in 2024, and prior to this, he worked at the University of Lincoln and the University of Nottingham.

 In his research, Thomas takes an interpretivist approach to understand how discourse and perceptions shape the way foreign policy actors behave.
-He is currently working on a project analysing Ukraine's use of Political Myth in its diplomatic messaging following Russia's full scale invasion in 2022.
+He has a particular interest in UK-Ukraine relations, and is currently working on a project analysing Ukraine's use of Political Myth in its diplomatic messaging following Russia's full-scale invasion in 2022.

-Thomas is an Associate Fellow of the Higher Education Academy and has taught a range of modules on British Politics, International Relations, security, and research methods.
+Thomas is a Fellow of the Higher Education Academy and has taught a range of modules on British Politics, International Relations, security, and research methods.

 Research Projects/Collaborations